 ┌────────────────┐ │ Commit │ (Signed Root) └───────┬────────┘ ↓ ┌────────────────┐ │ Tree Nodes │ └───────┬────────┘ ↓ ┌────────────────┐ │ Record │ └────────────────┘

 This layout is reflected in the AT URIs:

 Root | at://alice.com Collection | at://alice.com/app.bsky.feed.post Record | at://alice.com/app.bsky.feed.post/1234

 A “commit” to a data repository is simply a keypair signature over a Root node’s CID.
-Each mutation to the repository produces a new Root node, and every Root node includes the CID of the previous Commit.
-This produces a linked list which represents the history of changes in a Repository.
+Each mutation to the repository produces a new Commit node.

 Multiple types of identifiers are used within a Personal Data Repository.